gotonode/compress/WEEK1.md

 I'll be creating the skeleton for the app.
 The algorithms will start taking a little bit of shape, but will not yet be functional the next week.
 I'll be using built-in data structures (such as ArrayLists), and migrate to my own implementations once the basics are working.
 This way, I'll know which data structures I need to make myself.
 There's little point in making an implementation of a HashMap yourself if you're not going to be using it during the confines of this course.

+Because this app is pretty useless without data, next week I'll create all the data files defined in `DEFINITION.md`.
+I'll also add functionality to read the data in.

 ##### Hours used

 Counting the time I used to read all of the articles (such as on Wikipedia and Brilliant.org), I used 11 hours the first week.
 I made this repository and pushed the changes only at the last moment.